Quick start#

 method.

-Running the workflow with a YAML configuration file#
+Running the workflow with a RSSConfig object#

 Recommendation: This is currently our recommended approach for setting up and managing RSS workflows.

-.
-When creating a new YAML file, any specified keys will override the corresponding default values.
-To start a new workflow, pass the path to your YAML file as the config_file
+When initializing the RssConfig object with a YAML file, any specified keys will override the corresponding default values.

 from autoplex.auto.rss.flows import RssMaker